 The chapters listed are from Principles of Economics, Sixth Edition, by Frank, Bernanke, Antonovics, and Heffetz.
 The entire chapter is assigned unless specific pages are given.
 Appendixes to chapters are not assigned unless noted.
 The articles listed are available at the links given through the Berkeley library.
 Again, the entire article is assigned unless specific pages are given.

 I. FUNDAMENTAL ECONOMIC PRINCIPLES

 Tues.
 Jan.
-19 Course Organization and Key Themes Thurs.
+17 Scarcity and Choice

+Chapter 1, including the appendix

+Thurs.
 Jan.
-21 Scarcity and Choice Chapter 1, including the appendix Tues.
-Jan.
-26 Comparative Advantage and the Gains from Specialization Chapter 2 Hand out Problem Set 1
+19 Comparative Advantage and the Gains from Specialization

 II.
 THE MARKET SYSTEM